Hallucination is Inevitable: An Innate Limitation of Large Language Models: Definitions

 \subsection{Large Language Model}

-We start with the basic definitions for our alphabet and strings: \begin{mdframed} \begin{definition}[Alphabet and Strings] An alphabet $\Set{A}$ is a finite set of $N$ tokens $\Set{A}=\{a_0, a_1, \ldots, a_{N-1}\}$.
-A string is a sequence $w_0 w_1 \ldots w_{n-1}$ obtained by concatenating tokens for $n$ times, where $w_i \in \Set{A}$. \end{definition} \end{mdframed} Tokens are atomic symbols used to construct strings.
-For real-world LLMs, token are usually unique combinations of alphanumerical characters.
+We start with the definitions for our alphabet and strings: \begin{definition}[Alphabet and Strings] Let $\natnum$ be the set of natural numbers.
+An alphabet $\Set{A}$ is a finite set of $N$ tokens $\Set{A}=\{a_0, a_1, \ldots, a_{N-1}\}$.
+A string is a sequence $w_{0:n-1} = w_0 w_1 \ldots w_{n-1}$ obtained by concatenating tokens for $n$ times, where $i,n,N \in \natnum, w_i \in \Set{A}$.
+Let $\Set{S}$ be a computable set\footnote{ A computable set~\cite{Turing1936ComputableNW} is a set whose membership is decidable by a computable function. } of all the finite-length strings of alphabet $\Set{A}$ and $(s_0, s_1, \ldots)$ be an one-to-one enumeration of all the elements in $\Set{S}$. \end{definition} For real-world LLMs, tokens are usually unique combinations of alphanumerical characters.
 An LLM is a probabilistic model of a string that conditions the output at time $t$ based on all the tokens that come before it in the string.
-Formally, the likelihood of string $w_0 w_1 \ldots w_{n-1}$ is represented as

-The most common usage of LLM is to complete a partial string $w_0 w_1 \ldots w_{q-1}$, or a ``prompt'', into a complete string $w_1 w_2 \ldots w_n$, by maximising the likelihood of the complete string:
+The most common usage of LLM is to complete a partial string $w_{0:q-1}$, or a prompt, into a complete string $w_{0:n-1}$, where $n > q$, by maximizing the likelihood of the latter in a token-by-token manner.
+Readers are referred to \cref{sec:model_of_llm} for implementation details of LLMs.

-As the equation suggests, such completion occurs iteratively, one token at a time.
-In practice, the iteration stops after a fixed number of iterations, or when a special stopping token is generated.

-State-of-the-art LLMs~\cite{Brown2020GPT3,OpenAI2023GPT4,Touvron2023LLaMAO,Touvron2023Llama2O} are generally implemented using the Transformer architecture, which is a multi-layer feedforward network equipped with attention mechanism~\cite{Vaswani2017AttentionIA}.
-The ``large'' in LLM describes both the scale of the models, which is usually billions of parameters, and the size of training corpora, which is usually trillions of tokens~\cite{OpenAI2023GPT4,Touvron2023Llama2O}.
-An LLM is trained with the objective that the output string $w_{1:n}$ resembles the real-world corpora and is coherent and reasonable.
-Common training procedures include (1) unsupervised pretraining where LLMs are trained to complete strings from general corpus auto-regressively, (2) supervised finetuning where the pretrained LLMs are finetuned on training samples for specific tasks, and (3) reinforcement learning where human feedback is put as training signals.
-We will discuss the formal definition of training samples in \secref{ssec:formal_world} and a general training procedure in \secref{ssec:training_an_llm}.